Francis-Njoku/apissn/docs/ADMIN_API.md

 #### Query Parameters:

 -   `role` (string, optional): Filter users by their role.
 Accepted values: `admin`, `user`.
+-   `subscriber_status` (string, optional): Filter users by their subscription status.
+Accepted values:

+    -   `active` - Users with active subscriptions (payments with status 'active' and due_date in the future)
+    -   `never_subscribed` - Users who have never had any subscription
+    -   `expired_non_renewed` - Users with any payment that has due_date in the past (expired)

+    Note: All users will be categorized into one of these three statuses.

 -   `per_page` (integer, optional): Number of users to display per page.
 Defaults to 10.

 #### Response: